vct-mrt/CharGen/README.md

-## CharRandomizer
+## CharGen

 ## Description
-`CharRandomizer` is a C project that generates random characters based on a given input number.
+`CharGen` is a C project that generates random characters based on a given input number.

 ## Installation
 ```bash